 As for the German response to the impending mass graduation of emerging markets, it must first be clarified whether the BMZ could still play a role in cooperation with the no-longer ODA eligible governments (whether in regional, global and sectoral projects or in formats such as triangular cooperation).
 It must then be clarified what resources and funds other departments of Germany’s federal government could contribute to international cooperation.

 The BMZ is not the only government department to disburse ODA money.
 So far, the Federal Environment Ministry, the Federal Foreign Office and other departments are keen on a large share of their spending being counted as ODA.
 This is likely to pose problems for SDG finance once emerging economies graduate from middle-income status.
 They will still require the funding, but it can then no longer be ODA.
 A rethink is needed.
 Germany’s Federal Government must reassess its policy and make more money available for IC beyond ODA.
-The definition of both a new category of SDG finance and ways to measure it would support such efforts (see box below).
+The definition of both a new category of SDG finance and ways to measure it would support such efforts (see box).

 Policy coherence must improve, moreover, so international cooperation for sustainable development can be enhanced.
 A “whole of government approach” is indispensable.
 This is already evident in settings such as the inter-ministerial Sino-German government consultations, that Chancellor Angela Merkel leads.